JupiK9/fall-2025-group2/src/tests/README.md

 >   - **Very large populated schools (xxxl):** Have a very tight production window (e.g., 99% to 101% of demand)
 >
 > ***Note:*** *School size categorizing is based on the student population size for the academic 2024-2025 school year from the [School Profiles database](https://schoolprofiles.fcps.edu/schlprfl/f?p=108%3A8)*
+>
+> ---
+>
+> #### Method 3.
+Optimization with Monthly Aggregation
+>
+> **Model Objective:** Produce a monthly aggregate of recommended food item quantities for each school to produce.
+>
+> **How it Works:** This method incorporates a monthly cycle, in this case 20 days, in which it aggregates together to produce the recommendation of food quantities per school based on demand for the school.
+>

+#### 2. Integer Linear Programming (ILP)
+Used when decisions involve whole units, in our case number of meals.

+**Usage**
+> **Model Objective:** To minimize the total cost of producing meals across all schools.
+Unlike the Linear Programming Optimization model, this model ensures that the value ends with a whole number, which is ideal for meal production as we cannot serve a fraction of an item.
+>
+> **How it Works:** The model decides the optimal number of breakfasts and lunches to produce for each of the schools.
+These decisions are limited by two main constraints:
+>   1. **Budget Constraint:** The total cost of meals produced for each school cannot exceed that school's specific budget, and the grand total cost cannot exceed the overall budget for the entire school system.
+>
+>   2. **Production Bounds:** Set a uniform production window for every school, regardless of its student population size.
+The model is forced to produce a quantity that is between 90% and 110% of that school's average historical demand for each meal.
+>

+#### 3. Multi-Objective Optimization
+Balances multiple competing goals simultaneously.

+**Objectives:**

+1. **Minimize Cost:** Produce fewer meals in order to save money.

+2. **Minimize Waste:** Produce enough meals to meet demand and avoid leftovers.

+**Usage**
+> **Model Objective:** To minimize the total cost of producing meals and reducing food waste for each school in Fairfax County in proportion to their school size.
+>
+> **How it Works:** The model recommends the optimal number of food items for breakfast and lunch for each of the schools.
+The recommendations are based by two constraints:
+>   1. **Budget Constraint:** The total cost of meals produced for each school cannot exceed the school's specific budget, which the model has proportionally allocated funds based on student population size.
+>
+>   2. **Production Bounds:** This model does not use a uniform production bound, but rather the size-based production bounds used in an earlier model, where smaller schools have a wider production window and larger schools have a narrower production window.
+>